prithvirajbose/PySparkUnitTest/README.md

 # PySparkUnitTest
-Infrastructure for unit tests for PySpark
+Infrastructure for unit tests for PySpark.
+For coverage uses Ned Batchelder's coverage framework.

 ## To run the test with coverage
 **$ python -m coverage run --source test test/pyspark_test.py**